timbusovsky/timbusovsky/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
-My name is Tim and I am beginning the Part Time Bootcamp at Tech Elevator in August 2023.
-I'm looking forward to the cohort and am eager to get started.
+My name is Tim and I graduated the Part Time Bootcamp at Tech Elevator in April 2024.
+I have been working on a command line application that allows a user to log words and their definitions for their specific account.
+The application is written in Java and connects to a database written in SQL.